cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-headless/index.md

 * Learn how to use cloudmesh burn to create many SD Cards for a cluster
 * Test the cluster after burning
+* Focus on the setup for a Mac

 **Topics covered**